ChefDaddyJay/pitch-and-fix-hackathon/Bug-notes.md

 ## Commit 2 - "Dummy pages" - 04/28/25

 - Reduced image file sizes
+- Added responsive tag to /index.html
 - Created dummy pages for all links on the home page

+## Commit 3 - "Initial migration to NextJS" - 04/29/25

+- Installed and configured NextJS
+- Migrated desktop view from original to NextJS
+  - created supporting UI components
+  - translated base styling to Tailwind CSS
+  - created directories and dummy pages for all links